BarryCarlyon/twitch_extension_tools/README.md

 The Twitch Developer Rig is great, however the Twitch Developer Rig might not get updated in time for the upcoming Kraken/v5 shutdown.
 This app serves to replace the Rig in a Helix only world.

-This Application solves that problem by putting the "Core" features in an Application in a similar way to that, that the rig did.
+This Application solves that problem by putting the "Core" features in an Application in a similar way to the rig did.

 Generally it should serve as a "test tool" and not used to manage a live extension.
 If you do so it's at your own risk!